acmutd/officer-database-backend/API_DOCUMENTATION.md

-# ACM Officer Database - Backend
+# API Documentation
-This is the backend repository for the ACM Officer Database
+This page will explain the intricacies of my wonderful creation, the ACM Officer Database CRUD operations

-## Local Development

-Base URL: Your Google Cloud Functions URL

-All endpoints require JSON request bodies where applicable and return JSON responses.

 ### Get All Officers